Animal Care Level 2

 Progression Routes

-Progression opportunities at LMC include the Animal Care & Welfare Assistant Traineeship and the Animal Management Level 3 course.
+Progression opportunities at LMC include the T level Animal Science.
 However, some students may choose to progress straight into employment.

 There are many exciting careers within the Land-based & Animal Care industry, jobs include: